-Our careers leader is Stephen Pacey, and they can be contacted by phoning 01629 812671 or emailing info@ladymanners.derbyshire.sch.uk.
-Our careers leader works closely with the Careers Team and the senior leadership team (SLT).
-The Careers Team will:
+Our careers leader is Mrs E Bortoli and our careers adviser is Mr S Pacey, and they can be contacted by phoning 01629 812671 or emailing careers@ladymanners.derbyshire.sch.uk.
+Our careers leader works closely with the senior leadership team (SLT).
+The Careers Leader will:

-- Take responsibility for developing, running and reporting on the school's career programme - Plan and support careers activities - Support teachers to build careers education and guidance into subjects across the curriculum - Establish and develop links with employers, education and training providers, and careers organisations - Work closely with relevant staff, including our special educational needs co-ordinator (SENDCO) and enterprise adviser, to identify the guidance needs of all of our students with special educational needs and/or disabilities (SEND) and put in place personalised support and transition plans

-- Work with the Inclusion Faculty to support looked-after children (LAC) and previously LAC by: - o Making sure they know which students are in care or are care leavers - Understanding their additional support needs - Making sure that, for LAC, their personal education plan can help inform careers advice - Review our school's provider access policy statement at least annually, in agreement with our governing board
+- Take responsibility for developing, running and reporting on the school's career programme - Plan and support careers activities - Support teachers to build careers education and guidance into subjects across the curriculum - Establish and develop links with employers, education and training providers, and careers organisations - Work closely with relevant staff, including our special educational needs co-ordinator (SENDCO) and enterprise adviser, to identify the guidance needs of all of our students with special educational needs and/or disabilities (SEND) and put in place personalised support and transition plans - Work with the Inclusion Faculty to support looked-after children (LAC) and previously LAC by: - Making sure they know which students are in care or are care leavers - Understanding their additional support needs - Making sure that, for LAC, their personal education plan can help inform careers advice - Review our school's provider access policy statement at least annually, in agreement with our governing board